9dots/devy/devy-white/store-answer.md

   - define a variable
   - use a variable to store a value
   - use a variable in a conditional
+  - increment a variable

 ##### Overview
+Students learn how to use variables to store the correct answer to their guess the number game.
+This lesson starts by discussing the advantages of storing information in a variable.
+If this is the first variable lesson for your students, use the [variable concept lesson](concepts/variables.md) to introduce variables.
+Then students implement storing the correct solution in their game.

 ##### Suggested stations
 - variable syntax